Optimal order placement in limit order markets: Introduction

-The trading process in today's automated financial markets is divided into several stages, each taking place on a different time horizon: portfolio allocation decisions are usually made on a monthly or daily basis and translate into trades that are executed over time intervals of several minutes to several days through streams of {\it orders} placed at high frequency, sometimes hundreds in a single minute \citep{Cont2011}.
-Existing studies on optimal trade execution \cite{bertsimas98,almgren00} have investigated how the execution cost of a large trade may be reduced by splitting it into multiple {\it orders} spread in time.
-Once this {\it order scheduling } decision is taken, one still needs to specify how each individual order should be {\it placed}: this order placement decision involves the choice of an {\it order type} (limit order or market order), order size and destination, when multiple trading venues are available.
+The trading process in today's automated financial markets can be divided into several stages, each taking place on a different time horizon: portfolio allocation decisions are made over a time scales of weeks or days and translate into trades that are executed over time intervals of several minutes to several days through streams of {\it orders} placed at high frequency, sometimes thousands in a single minute \citep{Cont2011}.
+Existing studies on optimal trade execution have investigated how the execution cost of a large trade may be reduced by splitting it into multiple orders spread in time.
+Once this {\it order scheduling } decision is made, one still needs to specify how each individual order should be placed: this {\it order placement} decision involves the choice of an {\it order type} (limit order or market order), order size and {\it destination}, when multiple trading venues are available.
 For example, in the U.S. equity market there are more than ten active exchanges where a trader can buy or sell the same securities.
-We focus here on this {\it order placement} problem: given an order which has been scheduled, deciding what type of order --market or limit order-- and which trading venue to submit it to.
+Order placement in a fragmented market is a non-trivial task and brokers offer their clients smart order routing systems in addition to (and often separately from) their suite of trade execution algorithms.
+We focus here on this {\it order placement} problem: given an order which has been scheduled, choosing an order type --market or limit order-- and which trading venue(s) to submit it to.

-Orders are filled over short time intervals of a few milliseconds to several minutes and the mechanism through which orders are filled in the limit order book are relevant for such order placement decisions.
-When trading large portfolios, market participants need to make such decisions repeatedly, thousands of times a day, and their outcomes have a large impact on each participant's transaction cost as well as on aggregate market dynamics.